Wart removal results

 Wart removal consultation

-Doctor consultations are £50 with one of our highly experienced team.
+Wart removal consultations are held prior to any treatment.
+These are carried out with one of our highly experienced team.

 **We may advise patients to have their skin lesions sent for histology/testing.
 We charge the lowest prices possible for histology as we realise patients often feel it is not required, but occasionally rare or suspicious things are detected early on in lesions that can look normal, which is why this is good practice.
 We make no financial gain from this service.